Provence wine: Grape varieties

 The main grape variety throughout Provence is Mourvèdre, which is the primary component in many red wines and rosés.
 Provence makes over 1,000 kinds of wines.
 It is often blended with Grenache and Cinsault, with the latter being used as a significant component in most rosé.
 Cabernet Sauvignon and Syrah are rising in prominence, though some traditional Provençal winemakers view those grapes with suspicion and a sign of globalization and appeal to international tastes.
 For the last century, Carignan has been a major grape but as more producer aim for improved quality the use of this high yielding grape has decreased.
 Other significant grape varieties, used primarily in blending, include Braquet, Calitor, Folle and Tibouren.
 The major white wine grapes of Provence include the Rhône varieties of Bourboulenc, Clairette, Grenache blanc, Marsanne and Viognier as well as Chardonnay, Sauvignon blanc, Semillon, Rolle and Ugni blanc.

 Over its history, many grape varieties have grown in Provence that are now nearly extinct including Pascal blanc.

+Provence is a central hub for rosé production.
+Between 2010 and 2024, exports of rosé from this region have increased by approximately 500%.